+The majority of the drive from Jasper to Banff occurs along the Icefields Parkway.
+The Icefields Parkway is a 232 km stretch of double-lane highway taking you along the Continental Divide.
 The Icefields Parkway runs from Lake Louise to Jasper, which are both fantastic places in themselves.
 You can drive the Icefields Parkway in either direction in just one day, or spread it out over multiple days.

 The Drive From Jasper To Banff (Banff to Jasper)

-If you Google it, Google Maps will show you that the drive from Jasper to Banff or Banff to Jasper will take about 3 hr 25 min (288 km).
+The drive between Jasper and Banff is 288 km (179 miles) and takes around 3:30 hrs.
+Two highways connect the small mountain towns, the Icefields Parkway (AB-93) and TransCanada Highway (AB-1).
+If you Google it, Google Maps will show you that the drive from Jasper to Banff or Banff to Jasper will take about 3 hours and 25 minutes (288 km).
 You will not make it in less time, nor should you, as it’s a beautiful drive worthy of the entire day.

-- While the road is maintained in the winter conditions deteriorate quickly.
+• While the road is maintained in the winter, conditions deteriorate quickly.
 If you are driving the Icefields Parkway between November and April, you need to be prepared for winter driving and have winter tires on your vehicle.
 If there has been recent snowfall, you will have to drive slow and steady as the road is not plowed as often as main roads.

-- In both the winter and summer, there are so many stops to make along the Icefields Parkway you’ll want to take your time and see as many as you can.
+• In both the winter and summer, there are so many stops to make along the Icefields Parkway you’ll want to take your time and see as many as you can.

 Banff to Jasper by Car

-If you are driving yourself consider purchasing a Gypsy Guide audio guide, which will give you detailed information about what you are seeing.
+If you are driving yourself, consider purchasing a Gypsy Guide audio guide, which will give you detailed information about what you are seeing.

 Important Things to Know About Renting a Car in Banff